akbaritabar/bibliometric_data_for_demographic_research/0_code/03_parallelization_with_dask_duckdb_dbeaver.md

 - You need to establish a connection as DuckDB (DBeaver comes with the needed drivers, you need to create an empty .db (database) file, which you can do by downloading the CLI, calling e.g., duckdb.exe mydb.db for windows using CMD, or ./duckdb mydb.db on mac/linux terminal).

 #### 1.1 If environment was messed up, what to do?
-- Calm down, it is OK, the goal of using environments was not to cause harm to other projects and isolate them (and also to ensure replicability of projects!)
+- First, calm down, it is OK, the goal of using environments was not to cause harm to other projects and isolate them (and also to ensure replicability of projects!)
 - Activate `base` environment (with `conda activate base`), because we want to delete `bibliodemography` and recreate it.
 - Remove conda environment `bibliodemography` with `conda remove --name bibliodemography --all`
 - Then again install everything with: `conda env create -f 00_setup_required_environment.yml`